MaDHouSe79/mh-vehiclekeyitem/README.md

 # NOTE To gets keys
 - you need to add the triggers above in every script that uses vehicles that you use and drive.
-- if you dont do this your job veicles or others vehicles will not drive
+- if you don't do this your job vehicles or others vehicles will not drive.

 ## 🙈 Youtube & Discord
 - [Youtube](https://www.youtube.com/@MaDHouSe79) for videos